bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 <div align="center"><img src="https://user-images.githubusercontent.com/6240170/211458163-14a24f96-cca9-4a52-9d42-a927cdefc898.png" width=800></div>

-This shows that, even on the subset of loci that HipSTR does genotype, its accuracy is roughly the same as GangSTR's and worse than ExpansionHunter's.
+This shows that, even on the subset of loci that HipSTR can genotype, its accuracy is roughly the same as GangSTR's and worse than ExpansionHunter's.

 We can also see how the accuracy varies for different read depths, showing only ExpansionHunter and GangSTR for clarity: